kelsk/suas-search-engine/README.md

-# suas-search-engine
-Shut Up &amp; Sew search engine
+# Shut Up & Sew search engine
+The Shut Up & Sew search engine was created to quickly and easily search the websites of all the vendors from the Shut Up & Sew vendor list.

+# Contributing
+Contributions welcome!